wein-hillary/wein-hillary/README.md

 - ENFJ, enneagram 2.
 ### What should you know about my communication style?:
 - I am transparent and direct, and will tell you when I have doubts, concerns, or objections.
 Please do the same with me!
 I both expect and offer kindness in these interactions.
-- In guess culture vs. ask culture, I am an asker.
-### What are some useful things to know before working with me?
 -  Most of my questions come up once I have been given time to start work or make headway on a task.
 Additionally, I sometimes ask questions that are about four steps ahead of where I should be.
 It comes from being an eager person.
 - My mind operates as if it is a window with 17 tabs open.
 I do my best to stay focused on the task at hand, but may get excited and try to do too many things at once.
 ### How can you best work with me?